rikunert/rikunert.github.io/about.md

 ![alt text](https://github.com/rikunert/rikunert.github.io/raw/master/pictures/RichardKunert_002_MvD_small-300x300.jpg "Richard Kunert, PhD")

 Interested in data science?
-Welcome to RichData.
+Welcome to Rich Data.

 I did my PhD in the neurosciences of music and language at the [Max Planck Institute for Psycholinguistics](http://www.mpi.nl/) in Nijmegen (The Netherlands).